softwaresaved/distance-consultancy/developer/ReleasingDistance.md

 * Open Wise installer script:
   - Browse to %BASE%Extras\Setup
-  - Double-click D62Release1.wse
+  - Double-click DMNReleaseR.wse e.g. D62release1.wse
 * Build setup program
   - Select File => Compile...
-  - This creates, for example, D62Release1.exe
+  - This creates, for example, DMNReleaseR.exe e.g. D62release1.exe
 * Create zip file:
   - Right-click in %BASE%Extras\Setup and select New WinZip File
-  - Rename New Winzip File.zip to d62setup.zip - all lower-case is better for downloading
+  - Rename New Winzip File.zip to dMNsetup.zip e.g. d62setup.zip - all lower-case is better for downloading
-  - Click ReadMe.rtf and drag into d62setup.zip
+  - Click ReadMe.rtf and drag into dMNsetup.zip
-  - Click D62Release1.exe and drag into d62setup.zip
+  - Click DMNReleaseR.exe and drag into dMNsetup.zip
   - A named exe, and not a generic setup.exe, is used because if there is a setup.exe in the folder already when the user installs, it will not be overwritten with the new exe and WinZip, below, will run the original exe.
 * Create self-extracting zip file:
-  - Right-click d62setup.zip and select WinZip => Create Self-Extractor (.exe)
+  - Right-click dMNsetup.zip and select WinZip => Create Self-Extractor (.exe)
   - WinZip Self-Extractor appears
   - Click Next
   - What kind of self-extracting Zip file appears